Credit: Belmont Park

 Credit: Josie Gonzales

 Fall down the rabbit hole into Wonderland Ocean Pub!
-With a laid-back bar setting paired with California classic specialty cocktails, this tavern is a genuine wonderland.
-At Wonderland Ocean Pub, you’ll find traditional bar bites accompanied by seafood specials and a wide variety of craft and imported beer.
-With one of the best SD happy hour menus featuring half-priced appetizers and $5 drafts, this is definitely worth adding to your foodie bucket list.
+With a laid-back bar setting paired with California classic cocktails, this tavern is a genuine wonderland.
+On the menu you’ll find traditional bar bites, seafood specials and a variety of craft and imported beer.
+The views here are easy on the eyes.
+This restaurant sits in a breezy upstairs space that overlooks the Ocean Beach Pier.

 Location: Ocean Beach